-Even though most Bangladeshis have no clue how to feel for it, Bangladeshi democracy or democracy in Bangladesh is a popular talking point for two groups – those who do politics and those who think politics.
+Even though most Bangladeshis have no clue how to feel for it, Bangladeshi democracy or democracy in Bangladesh is a popular talking point for two groups – those who do politics and think politics.
 The desire to talk about democracy, dispense democracy, and take control of democracy is so intense that they would not hesitate to eliminate any civil discourse about the issue, if necessary!
-It seems like democracy in Bangladesh is so valuable, so demanding and so in short supply that many times it is exercised by Bangladesh’s state-of-the-art yelling, blaming, shouting, name-calling, method.
+It seems like democracy in Bangladesh is so valuable, so demanding, and so in short supply that many times it is exercised by Bangladesh’s state-of-the-art yelling, blaming, shouting name-calling method.

-At the event three speakers talked about democracy in Bangladesh.
-Lisa Curtis, a senior research fellow on South Asia at the Heritage Foundation, talked about the root and the rise of Islamic terrorism in Bangladesh.
+At the event, three speakers talked about democracy in Bangladesh.
+Lisa Curtis, a senior research fellow on South Asia at the Heritage Foundation, spoke about the root and the rise of Islamic terrorism in Bangladesh.
 She praised Bangladesh Government’s quick and cautious response to stem some recent terrorist activities.
-However, she stressed on the need for a strong opposition party in Bangladesh, which she noticed, is absent due to Bangladesh Government’s position on opposition party (especially BNP) that they are the supporters of terrorism.
-Lisa recommended that US government should take a proactive role to ensure democratic processes in Bangladesh which may include all major political parties.
+However, she stressed the need for a strong opposition party in Bangladesh, which she noticed, is absent due to the Bangladesh Government’s position on the opposition party (especially BNP) that they are the supporters of terrorism.
+Lisa recommended that the US government take a proactive role to ensure democratic processes in Bangladesh, including all major political parties.

-The second speaker, Joyeeta Bhattacharjee, a Fellow with ORF’s Neighborhood Regional Studies Initiative, told the audience that India has a policy of no interfere in any country’s internal affair, including Bangladesh.
-Democracy has two extremes: in one hand, democracy represents the government of the people, by the people, for the people and on the other hand, democracy has also been seen as an oppressive form of government.
+The second speaker, Joyeeta Bhattacharjee, a Fellow with ORF’s Neighborhood Regional Studies Initiative, told the audience that India has a policy of no interference in any country’s internal affairs in Bangladesh.
+Democracy has two extremes: on the one hand, democracy represents the government of the people, by the people, for the people, and on the other hand, democracy has also been seen as an oppressive form of government.
 Where Bangladeshi people will stand in this spectrum, it is theirs to decide.
-According to her, democracy came to Bangladesh 1991 but since then both parties – Awami League and BNP have their fair share of credit and blame to carry on the process.
+According to her, democracy came to Bangladesh in 1991, but both parties – Awami League and BNP have their fair share of credit and blame to carry on the process.

-The last speaker, Chaumtoli Huq, a Bangladeshi-American Human Rights Lawyer and Founder, Editor-in-Chief and Curator of Law@theMargins, told the audience that the people of Bangladesh are still waiting for democracy that has been promised to them.
+The last speaker, Chaumtoli Huq, a Bangladeshi-American Human Rights Lawyer, Founder, Editor-in-Chief, and Curator of Law@theMargins, told the audience that the people of Bangladesh are still waiting for democracy that has been promised to them.
 From the point of human rights, labor rights, marginalized community, environmental justice, indigenous rights, civil and political rights, forced disappearance of the opposition party, Bangladesh has a long way to go.
 Especially Government of Bangladesh’s depiction of the opposition party as a terrorist entity has a long repercussion.
-One of the them that the people who are seeking political asylum in USA from Bangladesh, they are kept imprisoned longer and sent back to Bangladesh because their political party in Bangladesh has been painted as supporters of terrorism.
+One of them that the people seeking political asylum in the USA from Bangladesh are kept imprisoned longer and sent back to Bangladesh because their political party in Bangladesh has been painted as supporters of terrorism.

-After the last speaker, the moderator, Dina Siddiqi, a fellow of the Center for the Study of Social Difference at Columbia University and a Professor of Anthropology at BRAC University in Dhaka, invited questions from the audience and due to time constraint, she wanted to take four questions.
+After the last speaker, the moderator, Dina Siddiqi, a fellow of the Center for the Study of Social Difference at Columbia University and a Professor of Anthropology at BRAC University in Dhaka, was invited by the audience, and due to time constraint, she wanted to take four questions.
 The moderator invited questions from audiences as they raised their hands.
 She requested to keep their question short.

 Now, on a side note, seeing a politically motivated Bangladeshi with strong party affiliation asking a question is an art by itself.
 The questioner will generally start with a long history of Bangladesh and his own role in it!
 Here is a hypothetical scenario:

 Questioner 〉 I have a question.
-The question I am asking is very very important today.
-Today it is extremely important question because the politics of Bangladesh is extremely divided and poisonous.
+The question I am asking is very, very important today.
+Today it is extremely important to question because the politics of Bangladesh is extremely divided and poisonous.
 Is this the reason we liberated our golden Bangladesh from Pakistani hyenas by sacrificing three million people’s fresh chest blood?
-No, we didn’t fight and gave one ocean-full of blood for bringing the crooked military supported government to the power.
+No, we didn’t fight and gave one ocean-full of blood for bringing the crooked military-supported government to power.
 Our leader …

 Moderator 〉 What is your question?
 Please ask directly in short.

-Questioner 〉 I am coming to the question… yes, we should remain alert and powerful as the only genuine force behind all the good things good in our golden Bangladesh, it is extremely important for the future of Bangladesh otherwise the vultures of independence will eat us alive which we never let that happen.
-Our honorable, bold, visionary, powerful, wise, knowledgeable world leader who has many admirers all over the world is directing us toward the number one place in the whole world…
+Questioner 〉 I am coming to the question… yes, we should remain alert and powerful as the only genuine force behind all the good things good in our golden Bangladesh, it is extremely important for the future of Bangladesh; otherwise, the vultures of independence will eat us alive which we never let that happen.
+Our honorable, bold, visionary, powerful, wise, knowledgeable world leader who has many admirers worldwide is directing us toward the number one place in the whole world…

 Moderator 〉 Sir, what is your question?
-We have very little time and others want to ask question.
+We have very little time, and others want to ask questions.

-However, time limitation of the event and the intention of the some politically activist audience collided when the moderator insisted on questions only.
+However, the event’s time limitation and some politically activist audience’s intention collided when the moderator insisted on questions only.
 She was not interested in comments or remarks.
-But the audience had no questions; all they had were counterarguments, remarks, comments, opinions, rhetoric and support for the Bangladesh government policy.
-Especially, the last speaker’s blunt criticism of Bangladesh’s current political climate was opposed vehemently by blaming her as an agent and anti-collaborating force of Bangladesh.
-“How much money did you got in commission?”, “Where do you get the information from?”, “Wrong information”, “You were born in Pakistan”, “Bangladesh has more democracy than America” … and other comments were made loudly and openly.
+But the audience had no questions; all they had were counterarguments, remarks, comments, opinions, rhetoric, and support for the Bangladesh government policy.
+The last speaker’s blunt criticism of Bangladesh’s current political climate was especially opposed vehemently by blaming her as an agent and anti-collaborating force of Bangladesh.
+“How much money did you got in commission?”, “Where do you get the information from?”, “Wrong information,” “You were born in Pakistan,” “Bangladesh has more democracy than America,” … and other comments were made loudly and openly.

-Certainly it was not a good day for Club Bangla members – who are mostly the second generation Bangladeshi students at Columbia.
+Certainly, it was not a good day for Club Bangla members, mostly the second generation Bangladeshi students at Columbia.
 They are generally happy with safe and innocent Bangladeshi cultural events on the campus.
-But to introduce and increase awareness of Bangla language and culture at the Columbia University it was their first initiative to organize an event on something political in nature, like a decent academic discussion on Bangladeshi democracy.
+But to introduce and increase awareness of the Bangla language and culture at the Columbia University, it was their first initiative to organize an event on something political in nature, like a decent academic discussion on Bangladeshi democracy.

 Bangladesh is perhaps the most politicized nation in the world!
 Bangladeshi people love to talk about politics.
-Their passion for politics can be a great resource for Bangladeshi democracy, but if people can not participate in a civil discourse or some intellectual discussion in a peaceful, respectful, meaningful way then the resource can prove useless.
-No matter what, everyone has right to express their minds.
+Their passion for politics can be a great resource for Bangladeshi democracy.
+Still, if people can not participate in civil discourse or some intellectual discussion in a peaceful, respectful, meaningful way, then the resource can prove useless.
+No matter what, everyone has the right to express their minds.
 If you do not agree, then disagree respectfully.
-No one has to make a mayhem for some academic talking points in front of a roomful of people at a prestigious university.
-No one need a culture shock in the twenty first century!
+No one has to make mayhem for some academic talking points in front of a roomful of people at a prestigious university.
+No one needs a culture shock in the twenty-first century!

-Bangladesh has many ingredients to practice democracy in a peaceful manner, especially abroad.
-If shouting is the way to go for Bangladeshi political culture, then you will lose the respect of young Bangladeshis who are growing up abroad.
+Bangladesh has many ingredients to practice democracy peacefully, especially abroad.
+If shouting is the way to go for Bangladeshi political culture, you will lose the respect of young Bangladeshis growing up abroad.
 What kind of country would Bangladesh be if the next generations of Bangladeshis abroad are not proud of the culture you instill in them!

 For many, the sport is so serious as if it is a war, and for some, war is so much fun as if it is a sport.
-When democracy is under the control of a few, then it has less opportunity to be serious, creative, productive and fun.
-Hope Bangladeshi democracy can be a culture of sports, not a war.
+When democracy is under the control of a few, it has less opportunity to be serious, creative, productive, and fun.
+I hope Bangladeshi democracy can be a culture of sports, not a war.